wojtowiczm/SwiftyCoreData/Readme.md

 ## Installation (Alpha)

 SwiftyCoreData is currently avaliable on CocoaPods for alpha testers.
-Just type for now:
+Just type in your podfile:

 ```bash
 pod 'SwiftyCoreData', :git => 'https://github.com/wojtowiczm/SwiftyCoreData.git', :branch => 'develop'

 ```
-in your podfile

 ## Usage
 After implementing all steps showed below our logic code will look like this: